aws

 Devices after logging in

-switch for the device will send a message to the arduino over MQTT to turn the LED On or Off.
+The On/Off switch for the device will send a message to the arduino over MQTT to turn the LED On or Off.

 Arduino setup